dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 While it's not always compulsory to have tertiary studies, it can certainly help.
 It is important, however, to factor in a number of things when choosing between the two if you don't want to waste time and money.

+Refer here for my [list](https://github.com/dbak5/CybesecurityResources/blob/main/2CertificationsTrainingDevelopment.md) but bear in mind that this is not exhaustive!

 ### Certifications

 Certifications can be expensive so you need to consider if they are necessary.